eclipse/jnosql-artemis/README.md

 The project has five modules:

-* The artemis-core: The Eclipse JNoSQL mapping, Artemis, commons project.
+* *The **artemis-core**: The Eclipse JNoSQL mapping, Artemis, commons project.
-* The artemis-configuration: The Eclipse JNoSQL reader to Artemis project.
+* The **artemis-configuration**: The Eclipse JNoSQL reader to Artemis project.
-* The artemis-column: The Eclipse JNoSQL mapping, Artemis, to column NoSQL database.
+* The **artemis-column**: The Eclipse JNoSQL mapping, Artemis, to column NoSQL database.
-* The artemis-document: The Eclipse JNoSQL mapping, Artemis, to document NoSQL database.
+* The **artemis-document**: The Eclipse JNoSQL mapping, Artemis, to document NoSQL database.
-* The artemis-key-value: The Eclipse JNoSQL mapping, Artemis, to key-value NoSQL database.
+* The **artemis-key-value**: The Eclipse JNoSQL mapping, Artemis, to key-value NoSQL database.
+* The **artemis-validation**: The Eclipse JNoSQL mapping, Artemis, that offers support to Bean Validation

 The graph API is an extension because the communication layer to the graph is Apache TinkerPop.